ray-di/ray-di.github.io/manuals/1.0/en/ConstructorBindings.md

 ```

 Since no argument of PDO has a type, it binds with the `Name Binding` of the second argument of the `toConstructor()` method.
+In the above example, the variable `username` is given the identifier `pdo_username`, and `toInstance` binds the value of the environment variable.